google/cpp-from-the-sky-down/tafn/tafn.md

 ```

-in addition, because with `action tags` the namespace of the tag is taken into account for ADL lookup, we do not have to do the `using std::extension_point` dance.
+in addition, because with `action tags` the namespace of the tag is taken into account for ADL lookup, we do not have to do the `using std::size/begin/end` dance.

 ```
 // Not needed any more with action tags